Sabine Werner

 Sabine Werner (born 5 September 1960) is a German biochemist and professor.

 Biography

 Sabine Werner was born on 5 September 1960 in Tübingen, Germany.
-She attended Universities of Tubingen and Munich where she studied Biochemistry.
+She attended Universities of Tübingen and Munich (LMU) where she studied Biochemistry.
 Her PhD was in cancer research at the Max Planck Institute of Biochemistry, completed in 1989.
 Werner then went to the University of California San Francisco working on growth factor action and tissue repair.
-Werner took a position as group leader at the Max-Planck-Institute from 1993 to 1999 while also working as an Associate Professor in the Ludwig-Maximilians-University of Munich.In 1999 Werner became the Professor of Cell Biology at ETH Zürich.
+Werner took a position as group leader at the Max-Planck-Institute from 1993 to 1999 while also working as an Associate Professor at LMU Munich.
+In 1999, Werner became the Professor of Cell Biology at ETH Zürich.
 Werner was awarded the Pfizer Academic Award in 1998.

 Research

 Werner is known for her research on tissue regeneration, especially focusing on growth factors and reactive oxygen species.
 Her research has potential applications to the study of cancer.